LRTA 2000 class: Mainline operations

 By 2014, twelve out of the eighteen sets remained in service.
 By May 2019, it was reduced to eight following a collision involving two train sets, and by October, further reduced to five following a power supply incident.
 By July 2021, running trains were increased to six after the opening of the east extension, subsequently increased to eight.
-Currently, eight trains are operational, while the other trains are being repaired/overhauled or awaiting spare parts.
+Currently, eight trains are operational, while the other trains are being cannibalized for spare parts.

 Upgrades

 On April 16, 2018, the Light Rail Transit Authority signed a contract with Multi-Scan Corporation and MRail, Inc. for the replacement of 80 air-conditioning units in ten train sets.
 It used parts from the original equipment manufacturer of the air-conditioning units, Carrier Corporation.
 The replacement of air-conditioning units started on March 7, 2019, and was completed the following May 24.

 Rehabilitation of three trains started on March 3, 2021.
 AMSCO JV, (Note: Joint venture of Autre Porte Technique Global Inc., Multi-Scan Corporation, and Opus Land Inc.) the then-maintenance provider of Line 2, started the installation of new train propulsion systems and train monitoring systems from Woojin Industrial Systems in three trains in order for those to return to service ahead of the original scheduled opening of the east extension the following April.
 The refurbishment was completed in the same year.